 The importance of our services to the community means that we must be able to continue providing core services effectively even when things go wrong.
-This Business Continuity Policy supports the Civil Contingencies Act 2004 and the council's Corporate Business Continuity Plan.

-It would be easy to concentrate on what residents may perceive as the 'larger' threats, such as terrorism or a fuel shortage, as they feature heavily in the media and can raise public concerns about our ability to cope in a crisis.
+It would be easy to concentrate on what residents may perceive as the 'larger' threats, such as terrorism, fuel shortage or pandemics, as they feature heavily in the media and can raise public concerns about our ability to cope in a crisis.
 But we also have a duty to look ahead to the less high profile but predictable problems, such as adverse weather conditions or loss of communications, power and water.
-We must be able to continue providing core services even when things go wrong.

 Risk assessments have been carried out nationally, regionally and locally to assess the likelihood and impact of external hazards and threats - we need to ensure we have done everything necessary to prepare our services to cope.

-This business continuity policy helps us to be confident that we are in a position to respond if things go wrong by ensuring we have defined procedures in place to reduce risks by responding quickly during major disruption.
+This business continuity plan helps us to be confident that we are in a position to respond if things go wrong by ensuring we have defined procedures in place to reduce risks by responding quickly during major disruption.

 Staff will continue to be trained to understand their roles and responsibilities should problems arise which affect the numbers of staff available, the buildings they use or the systems and technology they need to do their job.

-The plan covers all council services, and looks at priorities and minimum staffing levels to continue critical service provision.
-Business continuity service area arrangements are being introduced across the council and will cover all the authority's activities, partnership working and external suppliers.
+The plan covers all council services and looks at priorities and minimum staffing levels to continue critical service provision.

 Each service area has a responsibility to deliver its particular part of the plan and support other areas as requested, as any serious disruption will need a corporate response to be effective.

 It is important that this process, including evaluating and managing risks, is integrated into the core activities of the council.
 This will continue to be done through a programme of awareness raising, training and exercises.